Cleanup-Crew-From-Discord/WordsOfBrandonEPUB/README.md

 And so, I wrote ***this***.

 In order, it
-* wgets each page of Q&A sessions
+* scrapes each page of Q&A sessions
-* from each page, gets links for each session and places them all in one link file
+* from each page, extracts links for each Q&A session and places them all in one link file
 * checks if there are no new links from last time it was ran, exits if there aren't
 * cleans out the old files
-* wgets every single link in the link file to html, and removes some problematic characters and tags
-* reads the html and extracts the needed info (event name and date, questions asked by questioners, question spacing) to a smaller, more streamlined HTML file
+* scrapes the HTML every single link in the link file, reads the HTML, and extracts the needed info (event name and date, questions asked by questioners, question spacing) to a smaller, more streamlined HTML file (a page file)
-* sorts each html file by date
+* sorts each page file by date
 * generates table of contents page, table of contents file, and contents.opf file
 * Wraps all files into an ebook stamped with the current date